tothpetiszilard/NetworkAudio/README.md

 Usage as sender: NetworkAudio.exe -s <IP Address> [TCPPort] [UDPPort] Default ports are: 50001 for TCP (control) and 50000 for UDP (audio stream)

+This is a "minimal effort" project, which is done just because I wanted to listen music from my laptop on the speakers connected to my HTPC.
+Feel free to give any improvement ideas.